Dayana-N/django-widget-tweaks-article/README.md

 #### Floating Label Form Rendering.

 Now with this knowledge, let's finish our form.
-We will be using the Bootstrap 5 syntax, which means we need to render our field first before the label.
+We will be using the Bootstrap 5 syntax, which means we need to render our field first before the label to achieve the floating label effect.
 The field must have a `form-floating` class and a placeholder for this to work.
-For greater control, we are going to render each field rather than looping through.
+For greater control, we are going to render each field individually rather than looping through.

 ```
  <form method="POST">